Solutions for Isolation and Loneliness in Older Adults During COVID-19

 - Social media

-Exercise boosts our mood and helps protect us from depression.
-Additionally, it occupies our time which is important when we are feeling lonely.
+Multiple studies have shown exercise boosts our mood and helps protect us from depression.
+Additionally, it occupies our time, which is important when we are feeling lonely.
 Staying active during the pandemic will be very helpful for seniors.
 Seniors can stay active right now by:

-- Following a virtual workout class or online workout video.
+- Following a virtual exercise classes or online workout videos

 Staying Mentally Active

 Social interaction is not only a healthy exercise for the brain, it’s necessary.
 Staying socially engaged with friends and family can prevent memory deterioration and boost self-esteem.
 Social engagement is crucial for people prone to Alzheimer’s disease or dementia.
 Flex your brain by:

 - Working on real or digital puzzles

 - Reading books

 Loneliness and isolation are always serious concerns for older adults, but especially during COVID-19.
 Implementing the solutions above can help mitigate the risk of loneliness while keeping seniors as safe as possible from health risks.

 Stability is key, and predictability gives your loved one something to look forward to.
 Write down a schedule for these calls or activities you'll both participate in and keep it displayed somewhere they can check for reassurance.